ROCm/aomp/docs/SOURCEINSTALL.md

   sudo ln -s /usr/bin/cmake3 /usr/bin/cmake
 ```

-## AOMP Verify and Install Linux Support
+## AOMP Verify and Install Linux® Support

-Please verify you have the proper software installed as AOMP needs certain support for Linux to function properly, such as the KFD driver for AMD GPUs and CUDA for nvptx.
-Click [LINUXSUPPORT](LINUXSUPPORT.md) for more information.
+Please verify you have the proper software installed as AOMP needs certain support for Linux® to function properly, such as the KFD driver for AMD GPUs and CUDA for nvptx.
+Click [AOMPSUPPORT](AOMPSUPPORT.md) for more information.

 ## Clone and Build AOMP